juxt/yada/dev/resources/user-guide.md

 Welcome to the yada user guide!

-This guide is ideal if you are new to yada and is suitable for anyone who is interested in building robust RESTful web APIs quickly and easily.
-Previous experience of web development in Clojure may be helpful but is not mandatory.
+This guide is ideal if you are new to yada and is suitable for anyone who is interested in building robust RESTful web APIs with Clojure quickly and easily.

-### yada is simple, but also easy!

-If you follow this guide carefully you will learn how to take advantage of the many features yada has to offer.

 If you are a more experienced Clojure or REST developer and would like to get involved in influencing yada's future, please join our